SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    or call any of the instance's methods.

-The example below defines a structure called ``Chessboard``, which models a board for the game of *Chess*:
+The example below defines a structure called ``Chessboard``, which models a board for the game of *Chess*.
+The game of *Chess* is played on a ten-by-ten board, with alternating black and white squares.

 .. image:: ../images/chessBoard_2x.png
    :align: center

-The game of *Chess* is played on a ten-by-ten board, with alternating black and white squares.
 To represent this game board,
 the ``Chessboard`` structure has a single property called ``boardColors``, which is an array of 100 ``Bool`` values.